 “A sincere thank you to Dave and Nancy Petrone and others who supported the creation of the Financial Wellness Center,” said Peel.
 “Their investments are making a direct impact on students and helping them to thrive and succeed.”

-Join us for the next installment of the college's digital speaker series on January 22, during which Peel, Rogers, and two student peer financial coaches will share how the program is fostering a community of financially capable students.
+An installment of the college's digital speaker series saw Peel, Rogers, and two student peer financial coaches share how the program is fostering a community of financially capable students.

 —Will Kennedy, Lundquist College Communications